How to use Crisp for the first time

 Getting Started With Crisp for Customer Support

-This guide helps you get started with Crisp for customer support, whether you are launching a new workspace or joining an existing team.
-Crisp gives support teams one place to manage conversations, knowledge, customer context, and automation.
-The goal is not just to centralize messages, but to build a support setup that stays clear for your team, consistent for your customers, and easier to scale over time.
-Crisp can cover the main layeSome readersGetting Started with the partnership program
+Learn how to set up Crisp for customer support, whether you are launching a new workspace or joining an existing team.
+Crisp gives support teams one place to manage conversations, knowledge, customer context, routing, collaboration, and automation.
+The goal is not only to centralize messages, but to build a support setup that stays clear for your team, consistent for your customers, and easier to scale over time.
+This guide is split into practical starting points: Customer support atSome readersGetting Started with the partnership program

-This guide helps you understand the Crisp partnership programs, what each one is for, and how to decide whether it is a good fit for your business.
-Crisp offers two main partnership tracks: one for companies or individuals who want to promote Crisp to their audience, and another for businesses building technology integrations or a deeper product relationship around the platform.
-The right choice depends less on company size than on the kind of value you want to create with Crisp. coFew readersGetting Started with Crisp for Lead Generation
+Learn which Crisp partnership program fits your business and how to prepare a strong application.
+Crisp offers two main partnership tracks: one for companies or individuals who want to promote Crisp to their audience, and another for businesses building technology integrations or deeper product relationships around the platform.
+The right choice depends less on company size than on the kind of value you want to create with Crisp.
+BoFew readersGetting Started with Crisp for Lead Generation

-This guide helps you get started with Crisp for lead generation, from your first website conversations to more structured qualification and automation.
+Learn how to use Crisp for lead generation, from first website conversations to structured qualification and handoff.
 Crisp is not only a support platform.
 It also gives you a practical way to capture intent, answer questions at the right moment, qualify leads, and route conversations without forcing visitors into long forms or disconnected tools.
-The best setup usually combines a strong chat entry point, proactive triggers, clear qualification paths, and a sFew readersGetting started with AI for customer service at Crisp
+The best setup usually combines a strong chat entry point, proactive triggers, clear qualification paths, and a simple handoff to your team.Few readersGetting started with AI for customer service at Crisp

 Getting started by industry